-The economic policy varied substantially over the years that General Franco remained in power (1939-1975).
+Economic policy varied substantially over the years that General Franco remained in power (1939-75).
 During its early years, the new regime introduced a set of anti-market policies that altered the previous behaviour of the Spanish economy dramatically.
-These measures resulted in high inflation rates, the development of "black markets" and a contraction in international trade.
-In a subsequent phase, during the 1950s, the most extreme interventionist policies were relaxed, while the Spanish economy benefited from a (military and technological) cooperation agreement with the U.S. government.
-A critical economic situation by mid-1959, in particular a shortage of foreign reserves, induced more drastic economic reforms.
-The authorities presented this set of reforms as a package, the Liberalisation and Stabilisation Plan (hereafter PSL).
-Simultaneously, Spain joined major international organisations increasingly committing the government to the free market discipline.
-As a consequence, inflation decreased, "black markets" disappeared, foreign investment increased and international trade flourished.
+These measures resulted in high inflation rates, the development of 'black' markets, and a contraction in international trade.
+In a subsequent phase, during the 1950s, the most extreme interventionist policies were relaxed while the Spanish economy benefited from a (military and technological) cooperation agreement with the US government.
+A critical economic situation by mid-1959, in particular, a shortage of foreign reserves, induced more drastic economic reforms.
+The authorities presented this set of reforms as a package, the Liberalization and Stabilization Plan (hereafter PSL).
+Simultaneously, Spain joined major international organizations increasingly committing the government to the free-market discipline.
+As a consequence, inflation decreased, 'black' markets disappeared, foreign investment increased, and international trade flourished.1